 In hopes of increasing user engagement, you might be going for interactive walkthroughs or simple in-app messages.
 In any case, a proper in-app tutorial has a say in whether your product will stick with the users – or not.

 But hey, you already knew that.

-What you probably don’t know, though, however, might be that a good in-app tutorial can:
+What you probably don’t know, though, however, might be that:

 It’s no longer the dark ages, and unless you like to gatekeep your product’s contents with no free trial, before making a purchase, users get to check out a few core features or two.

 That means even before they become your active users, customers interact with a product walkthrough.